-Engrossed Substitute House Bill 1695 requires the use of recycled concrete aggregate in the amount of 25 percent on all WSDOT projects.
-However; this requirement only applies to those materials included in the Contract that are listed in table in Section 9-03.21 and allow the use of recycled concrete aggregate.
+Engrossed Substitute House Bill 1695 requires the use of recycled concrete aggregate in the amount of 25 percent on all WSDOT projects, and to report annual usage to the legislature.
+However; this requirement only applies to materials included in the Contract that are listed in Standard Specifications 9-03.21(1)E and that allow the use of recycled concrete aggregate.

 Recycled concrete is hardened concrete that is crushed and may contain coarse and fine mineral aggregate with Portland cement.
-The Standard Specifications encourage the use of recycled aggregates and require that recycled concrete aggregates be incorporated into the work by the Contractor.
+The Standard Specifications encourage the use of recycled materials and requires that recycled concrete aggregates be incorporated into the work by the Contractor.

-Because it is important that the Contractor have a plan for using recycled materials at the beginning of the Contract, the Standard Specifications require the Contractor to submit a plan detailing how they will use recycled materials in the work on the Contract.
-The Contractor's Recycled Materials Utilization Plan is to be submitted as a Type 1 Working Drawing within 30 calendar days of execution of the contract.
+Because it is important that the Contractor have a plan for using the required percentage of recycled concrete aggregates, the Standard Specifications require the Contractor to submit a utilization plan.
+The Contractor's Recycled Concrete Aggregate Utilization Plan is to be submitted on DOT Form 350-075A - Recycled Concrete Aggregate Reporting - within 30 calendar days of Contract Execution, preferably at the Pre-Construction Conference.